 The framework must also strike a balance between different elements, their usage, and quick loading.
 In my opinion, this is possible with the help of fine tuning and the ability to attach only the required modules.

 3. Mobile Device Support.

-There is no way we can create products not compatible with mobile since in a world we live portable devices have changed our daily lives completely.
+There is no way we can create products not compatible with mobile since in a world we live in portable devices have changed our daily lives completely.

 4. Cross-browsing and Old Browsers Support.

-Many devices and modern systems are designed based on the cutting-edge technologies.
+Many devices and modern systems are designed based on cutting-edge technologies.
 But there are still many users who don’t have access to the latest platforms or have no desire to get the latest updates.
 It isn’t wise to create obstacles between your product and such users.
 It would also be nice to support old browsers as an optional framework feature because it influences its size.

 Now that we have determined the main properties of a perfect UI framework, let’s look at real examples.
 We will discuss projects such as Bootstrap, Foundation, UIKit and Semantic UI, which have been included in TOP-5 ratings recently.

 Now, let’s try to understand the details and answer your question.